Introduction

 - Take propane tanks to a hazardous waste disposal facility or a propane supplier that accepts old tanks.

-- Ensure that electronic igniters and other electrical components are disposed of at designated e-waste facilities.
+- Ensure electronic igniters and other electrical parts are disposed of at designated e-waste facilities.

 - Consider Repurposing Parts